Difference Between Asthma and Bronchitis

 What is Bronchitis?

 Inflammation of lining bronchial tubes, which carry air from and to the lungs, causes bronchitis.
-A Bronchitis patient often coughs with thick mucus.
+A Bronchitis patient coughs with thick mucus.
 Bronchitis can either be acute or chronic.

 Acute bronchitis is very common as it is caused by the flu, cold, or other respiratory infections.
 It is also called a chest cold.
 It improves within a few days.
 Acute bronchitis is not serious, while on the other hand, Chronic bronchitis is a very serious condition.